mariakiraga/pong/README.md

 ## Research Context

 The game explores a variant of the **Prisoner's Dilemma** applied to real-time gameplay.
 Players are not told whether the game is cooperative or competitive — that ambiguity is intentional.
 Each time a power-up is collected, the player must choose between helping themselves or their opponent, at different costs and benefits.
 After each round, both players see a breakdown of each other's decisions.
-The hypothesis is that this feedback triggers an emotional response and causes players to adapt (or entrench) their strategy in the next round.
+The assumption is that this feedback triggers an emotional response and causes players to adapt (or entrench) their strategy in the next round.

 ---